Elland Road: Future

 In August 2001, when Leeds were still a leading Premier League side, chairman Peter Ridsdale unveiled plans for the club to relocate to a 50,000-seat stadium in Skelton.
 The following month, the club's 33,250 season ticket holders were asked to vote on the proposed relocation.
 87.6% of them voted in favour of relocation, but the plans were abandoned within two years following the onset of the club's financial crisis and decline in fortunes on the field.

-More recently in October 2019, Leeds United's managing director Angus Kinnear suggested that Elland Road's capacity could be expanded to 55,000 should they be promoted to the Premier League.
+More recently, in October 2019, Leeds United's managing director Angus Kinnear suggested that Elland Road's capacity could be expanded to 55,000 should they be promoted to the Premier League.

 On 21 April 2025, Leeds City Council approved the sale of land around the stadium allowing an expansion of nearly 20,000 seats making Elland Road England's seventh-biggest football stadium.
 The following week, the club released concept images and draft proposals for updates to both the West and North Stands, changes to the South Stand, and improvements to the general admission and hospitality facilities.

+On 8 January 2026, the club announced that Leeds City Council had approved the expansion and granted planning permission for the work to begin.
+It was announced that proving works would begin immediately and construction would begin at the end of the 2025/26 Premier League season.